 My final key piece to highlight from the Architect collection is the black marble effect box; a highly functional decorative piece which can be used throughout the home.
-I was torn as to whether to use mine on my dressing table for my favourite lipsticks, or in my living room as a home for my polaroid collection!
-In the end I opted for the latter; it’s found its place in my glass-fronted cabinet, both looking stylish on the shelf and as a perfect storage box for my favourite photos.
+I was torn as to whether to use mine on my dressing table for my favorite lipsticks, or in my living room as a home for my polaroid collection!
+In the end I opted for the latter; it’s found its place in my glass-fronted cabinet, both looking stylish on the shelf and as a perfect storage box for my favorite photos.

 Kate's Top Architect Picks

 “I love the fact that the strong graphic design in the dotted lines rug is tempered by the ragged edges and haphazard breaks in the vertical lines, and am just obsessed with how soft and snuggly it feels beneath my toes..”